telereso/kmp-core/website/index.md

 ## Contributing

-Please help use grow this project 😃 ,
+Please help us grow this project 😃 ,

-If you have an idea or wanna fix a a bug , feel free to open an issue
+If you have an idea or wanna fix a bug , feel free to open an issue.

 ### Thank you for the contributors!